linuxone-community-cloud/jupyter-lab-ml/README.md

 ## Overview
 AI/ML on IBM Z and LinuxONE lab is designed to demonstrate how popular Python frameworks and Jupyter Lab can be used on IBM Z / IBM LinuxONE.
 IBM LinuxONE / IBM Z servers are designed to be more powerful than x86, through a combination of processor architecture, clock speed, cache, optimization, and I/O offloading.
 IBM z17 generation comes with Telum II central processor that has a dedicated on-chip accelerator for AI inference.
 This design enables real time AI/ML processing embedded directly in transactional workloads.
 Jupyter Lab is packaged as a container that includes popular ML libraries such as Keras, Tensorflow, PyTorch, XGBoost, and SciKit-Learn.
 It also comes with several ML examples and sample data to train and validate the models.

+   1. First example demonstrates how LSTM model is used to detect fraudlent credit card transactions.
-   1. The first example demonstrates a client retention analysis using SciKit-Learn.
+   2. Second example is a notebook with client retention analysis using SciKit-Learn.
-   2. The second example demonstrates MNIST handwritten digits recogniton using Keras and Tensorflow.
+   3. Third example demonstrates MNIST handwritten digits recogniton using Keras and Tensorflow.
-   3. Both examples demonstrate exporting of the trained model to portable ONNX format for inferencing in a sample production.
+   4. The notebooks also demonstrate exporting of the trained model to portable ONNX format for inferencing in a hypothetical production deployment.

 ## Architecture
    ![alt text](images/jupyter-lab-ml-ibmz.png "Jupyter Lab ML on IBM Z")